7 Wedding Colour Palettes That Will Define 2026

 Warm sunset palette wedding table with red and pink florals at golden hour

 The Knot calls these "Paloma hues" and I am completely obsessed.
-Imagine an outdoor reception during golden hour — warm red garden roses, vibrant pink ranunculus, burnt orange napkins, and cream linens — the whole table glowing like a sunset you can sit inside.
+Imagine an outdoor reception during golden hour — warm red garden roses, vibrant pink ranunculus, burnt orange napkins folded casually at each place setting, and cream linens glowing like they're lit from underneath.
+The whole table looks like a sunset you can sit inside.
 This palette is warm without being heavy, colourful without being chaotic.
-It captures that perfect late-summer light and locks it into your decor.
+It captures that perfect late-summer light and locks it into your decor for the entire evening.

 • Key colours: Warm Red, Vibrant Pink, Burnt Orange, Cream